suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #aeskw-example title="COSE_Encrypt Example for AES Key Wrap"}

-The encrypted firmware (with a line feed added) was:
+The encrypted payload (with a line feed added) was:

 ~~~
 {::include examples/encrypted-payload-aes-kw.hex}